Yoga teacher, yoga student

-I went to my first yoga class when I was 16 and despite not practising consistently till my mid-twenties I was always drawn back to yoga thanks to how calm and centered it made me feel.
-I love how yoga allows me to retreat from the urban chaos of London and connect breath, body and mind on a deep, intuitive level.
+I went to my first yoga class when I was sixteen and despite not practising consistently till my mid-twenties I was always drawn back to yoga thanks to how calm and grounded it made me feel.
+Yoga allows me to live along-side the urban chaos of London and stay connected to breath, body and mind on a deep, intuitive level.

-I qualified in as a yoga teacher in 2017 and now teach vinyasa flow, yin, restorative, pre- and post-natal and beginners yoga.
-I am also Reiki Level 1 certified.
+I trained with Stretch London and qualified as a yoga teacher in 2017 and now teach vinyasa flow, yin yoga and soon pregnancy and post-natal yoga.
+I am a fully insured, registered member of Yoga Alliance Professionals and am also Reiki Level 1 certified.

 I see yoga as a lifelong journey of learning and experiencing the body, mind and soul.
 I continue to be inspired by yoga history and philosophy and try to honour the roots of yoga in my classes while also allowing my students to explore modern movement practices that complement that traditional asana (poses.)

 I have a psychotherapeutic background and am passionate about the supportive effects of a yoga practice for mental health.
 Pranayama (breathing techniques), meditation and yoga philosophy are important parts of my own practice and I weave them into classes to allow students to experience the transformative effect of the practice.